AlbinoDrought/SharpClap/README.md

 * Ability to listen to both input and output devices
 * Minimum and maximum noise thresholds
 * User-defined keys
-* Support for static and random delays
+* Support for static and random delays between presses
 * Saving and loading settings to .xml
 * Customizable cooldown inbetween detection instances